Ozzy Osbourne’s Guitarists: a List of Guitar Legends

 Ozzy’s Guitar Heroes

 Ozzy Osbourne may be notorious for many things, but his guitarists have always been among the best musicians in heavy metal.
 Say what you will about the Prince of Darkness, he knows how to pick them.
 For over forty years guitar players associated with Ozzy have carved the metal landscape, and stood as icons for up-and-coming players everywhere.
 Times may change, music may change, but one constant you can take to the bank is that Ozzy Osbourne’s guitarist will blow your mind.

 People who don’t know any better might think of him as some kind of blundering, stuttering madman, but Ozzy’s track record shows he knows the music business very well, and has the savvy to surround himself with only the most talented musicians.

-He’s a smart guy, and it’s not by luck he has been around for so long, and has come to be held in such legendary regard by fans around the world.
+He’s a smart guy, and it’s not by luck he has been around for so long, created some of the most legendary metal albums of all time, and has come to be held in such legendary regard by fans around the world.

 But he didn’t do it all alone.
 Here’s a list of Ozzy Osbourne’s guitarists through the years, and a look at what makes them so amazing.